-For a long time, a purist atmosphere and plain white walls were an absolute must among interior decorators, but today people say this aesthetic feels too cold.
-Walls are once again being allowed to tell stories, Where the exterior lines and finishes of a building proclaim a client’s taste to the world, the interior demands a more emotional atmosphere.
-Creating this is the specialty of Ulrich Welter, whose coverings grace the walls of hotels such as the Adlon in Berlin, the Grand Hotel Heiligendamm, and the Negresco in Nice, as well as the haute couture labels Dior and Chanel.
+For a long time, a purist atmosphere and plain white walls were an absolute must among interior decorators, but today people say this aesthetic feels too cool.
+Once again, walls are being allowed to tell stories.
+Where the exterior lines and finishes of a building proclaim a client’s taste to the world, the interior demands a more emotional atmosphere.
+Creating this is the specialty of Ulrich Welter who’s wall coverings grace the walls of hotels such as the Adlon in Berlin, the Grand Hotel Heiligendamm, and the Negresco in Nice, as well as the haute couture labels Dior and Chanel.

 Read more about Ulrich Welter

-“The choice of wall-coverings offers an intimate insight into a person's character.”
+“The choice of wall-coverings offers an intimate insight into the person's character.”
 Ulrich Welter

 They say you should never ask a designer to design a bridge, but instead a way to connect two sides of a river.
-L.A.
-Architect Michael Maltzan does exactly that in a way that not only connects parts of a city separated by a river, but also connects the city to the river.
+LA Architect Michael Maltzan does exactly this in a way that not only connects parts of a city divided by a river, but also connects the city to the river.
 “My work is very concerned with the issues around how architecture can help create a more progressive or positive urban experience for people”.
 Maltzan’s buildings are microcosms of life.
-They are designed around people and how they move and are all the more beautiful for it.
+They designed around people and how they move and are all the more beautiful for it.